 - 3 ounces firm tofu = 8 grams

 Carbohydrates and Muscle Building

 Carbohydrates are an important group of foods for fueling your muscles.
 That's because carbs are partially converted to glycogen, which is stored in muscle to power your workouts.
 Men and women who are strength training at least twice a week need at least half of their calories from carbohydrates per day.
 That doesn't mean you should be loading up on pizza and bagels.
 Try adding in good quality carbohydrates that are low in fat, such as whole-grain breads and cereals for the best strength-training boost.
-Low-fat milk and yogurt and fruits and vegetables are also good options and provide some carbohydrates in our diet.
-When planning your meals and snacks, it is recommended to stay away from higher fiber foods prior to or during exercise.
+Low-fat milk and yogurt and fruits and vegetables also are good options and provide some carbohydrates in our diet.
+When planning your meals and snacks, it is recommended to stay away from higher fiber foods immediately prior to or during exercise.

 Fat and Muscle Building

 Contrary to the fat-free trend, you actually need fat in your daily diet.
 Your body relies on fat to supply energy to muscles during activity, and how much fat a person needs can vary.
 As a general guideline, fat should make up 20 to 35 percent of your total calories.

 For overall health and muscle strength, focus on sources of heart-healthy fats, including extra-virgin olive oil, canola oil, walnuts, pistachios, almonds, avocados and fatty fish such as salmon, halibut, mackerel, sardines and trout.